Tmall: History

+In 2024, Alibaba Group announced that a Alibaba E-Commerce Business Group will be formed that integrates various e-commerce business under one unified umbrella.
+This included Tmall in addition to Taobao, AliExpress, Alibaba, Lazada, Trendyol, 1688 and Fish.

 After the Houston Rockets general manager's tweet about Hong Kong, Tmall delisted any items related to the organization from its sites.

 Metrics

 Tmall.com was registered on October 17, 1997, with Alibaba Cloud Computing (Beijing) Co., Ltd. Tmall currently features more than 70,000 international and Chinese brands from more than 50,000 merchants and serves more than 180 million buyers.
 Tmall.com ranked number one among all Chinese B2C retail websites for 2010 in terms of transaction volume, with a gross merchandise volume of RMB30 billion – about three times the amount facilitated by 360buy, its closest competitor.
 The site accounts for a 47.6% share of the B2C online retail market in China, followed by 16.2% of 360buy and 4.8% of Amazon.cn.

 According to Alexa, as of June 2021, Tmall.com was the 3rd most visited website in the world and the 1st most visited website in China.